Asal-zou/Asal-zou/README.md

 ### 🤝 Volunteering:

-- I actively volunteer with Innovate Toronto, contributing to marketing and operations to boost engagement and ensure smooth execution of tech events.
+- I actively volunteer with Innovate Toronto, contributing to marketing and operations to boost engagement and ensure a smooth execution of tech events.